Install with Package Manager¶

 $ sudo SUSEConnect --product PackageHub/$(. /etc/os-release; echo $VERSION_ID)/$(uname -i)

-$ sudo yum install wget epel-release
+$ sudo dnf install curl epel-release

-1. Install Elasticsearch¶
+2. Install Elasticsearch¶

 3. Ensure Correct Locale¶